 The Playable City Tokyo Residency is an opportunity to collaboratively research and develop playful ideas at the intersection of art, technology, society that innovate around public space in Tokyo.
 We are looking for two creative, ambitious people from any discipline who believe we can start a new kind of city conversation through play.

-Successful Applicants will be awarded:
+Successful Applicants were awarded:

 - £3,750 GBP Honorarium for the programme